Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in La$_{1-x}$Sr$_x$VO$_3$: Results and discussion

+In a previous RIXS study on YVO\cite{BENCKISER2013} the low energy excitations at the O K edge were interpreted as single and double orbital excitations.
+Our data point toward a different scenario.
+The clear presence of a phonon progression suggest that \textit{a$'$} exhibits dominant phonon contributions.
+The long tail towards higher energy losses would be related to multiple phonon excitations in response to core excitation.\cite{VazdaCruz2019} Moreover, our interpretation accounts for the strong suppression of a' by light doping as well, which would be due to disorder induced reduction of phonon lifetimes with the consequent broadening.
+This is consistent with Raman scattering results for Ca doping of YVO, where 2\% Ca replacement causes a significant broadening of the phonon excitations.\cite{fujioka2008}

+It is interesting to remark that O K edge RIXS in molecular liquids features a long extending continuum of excitations when excited at O K pre-edge resonances.\cite{SUN2011,VazdaCruz2019,GEONDZHIAN2018} Hence a dielectric environment does not suppress the vibrational RIXS signal with respect to the gas phase.\cite{HENNIES2010} Moreover, several well resolved vibration harmonics were observed by RIXS at the N K edge in the \textit{k}-(BEDT-TTF)$_2$Cu$_2$(CN)$_3$ charge transfer salt.\cite{PhysRevB.96.184303} Considering long-range ordered oxides with 3d or lighter metal atoms, RIXS on the O K edge has been studied for e.g. Li$_2$CuO$_2$ and GeCuO$_3$\cite{MONNEY2013}, Al$_2$Si$_2$O$_5$(OH)$_4$\cite{ERTAN2017} and SrTiO$_3$\cite{DENIZ} i.e. in systems very different by their electronic structure and magnetic properties, yet continuum features extending past 0.5 eV energy losses are found.

-The O K edge RIXS reveals an additional feature, which is very broad and centered at about 2 eV energy loss.
-This feature, labeled \textit{b$'$} in Fig. \ref{fig:holedoping} (d), is broadened towards lower energy by doping.
-This feature had been observed earlier and attributed to excitations between the lower and upper Hubbard bands.
-It was also noted that the onset energy of \textit{b$'$} in YVO matches rather well the onset of optical conductivity,\cite{BENCKISER2013} which is at about 2 eV for $x$=0 and below 1 eV for $x$=0.1.
-Doping induced disorder effects on the density of states of AVO$_3$ compounds in the vicinity of the band gap have been studied using a multiband Hubbard model Hamiltonian approach\cite{AVELLA2018}.
-They show defect induced unoccupied states appearing below the upper Hubbard band, which is found at 2 eV in their calculation.
-Therefore the broadening of \textit{b$'$} towards lower energies is related to disorder.
+The O K edge RIXS presented in Fig. \ref{fig:holedoping} (d) reveals an additional feature labelled b', which is broad and centered at about 2 eV energy loss.
+This feature, which is also present in YVO, was attributed to excitations between the lower and upper Hubbard bands.\cite{BENCKISER2013} It was also noted that the onset energy of \textit{b$'$} in YVO matches rather well with the onset of optical conductivity for YVO.\cite{BENCKISER2013} Consistently to our data, showing the presence of more spectral weight at lower energy loss in LSVO, the onset of the optical conductivity of LSVO is found well below the one of LVO.\cite{fujioka2008} Doping induced disorder effects on the density of states of AVO$_3$ compounds in the vicinity of the band gap have been studied using a multiband Hubbard model Hamiltonian approach.\cite{AVELLA2018} They show defect induced unoccupied states appearing just below the upper Hubbard band, which is likely at the origin of the evolution presented here.